Frequently Asked Questions

 I would encourage you to take the time to put some seed on a piece of plain white paper and use a magnifying glass to see their wonderful variety of shape and size.
 Even more amazing is looking at them under a microscope at x20 magnification – this is how I check and identify seeds – tiny round seeds that look the same to the naked eye can be from several different species and will have a very different appearance when magnified x20.
 At this magnification they can be seen for what they are, some of Mother Nature’s incredibly beautiful designs!

 Do not cover with soil.
-Don’t worry about birds eating your wild flower seeds, I have never found them to be a problem as the seeds are too small, some grass seeds may be taken but this will not affect your final wild flower lawn or meadow appearance.
-However if you have a lot of rabbits and are doing a relatively small wild flower area then do protect the area from the rabbits as they love young seedlings and will eat them before you even notice your seeds have germinated.
+Don’t worry about birds eating your wild flower seeds, I have never found them to be a problem as the seeds are too small, some grass seeds may be taken but this will not affect the final appearance of your wild flower area.
+However if you will have wild rabbits entering the seeded area then do protect it from them i.e. fence them out using rabbit netting, as they love young seedlings and will eat them before you even notice your seeds have germinated and you will end up with very few wild flower species or large bare areas.

 When will the wild flowers appear?
 In shaded areas germination is more spasmodic than in open situations, but generally speaking once spring arrives you should see germination of some species within a couple of months of seeding (later than many people realise…so don’t panic if nothing appears to be happening for a while).
 There will then be a succession of different species germinating throughout the following months and into the second year.
 Many of the perennials spend their first year bulking up their leaf growth and root structure and so flowering will be limited throughout the first year.
 It is from April of the second year that you should expect most flowering.
 Once established different species can flower in succession throughout the year till October or even November.

 Future management to keep your wild flower area healthy.
 If you have created a wild flower area along a sunny woodland ride or glade and there is a good amount of grass present then treat your wild flower area like a hay meadow – cut it once a year and remove the cuttings.
 If you don’t remove the cuttings these can act as a mulch and snuff out some of the more delicate wild flowers thus reducing the variety of wild flower species able to survive.
 Do this cutting towards the end of every year.
 For a small area that you can cut by hand with a strimmer or mower you can leave the cutting until late October (or whenever it’s looking sad and untidy).
-Larger areas will usually need to be cut earlier for practical reasons of getting machinery into the wood before it gets too wet but try to leave it until early September or you will be missing out on a lot of the flowering.
+Larger areas will usually need to be cut earlier for practical reasons of getting machinery onto the land before it gets too wet but try to leave it as late as possible or you will miss out on a lot of the flowering.
 In more shaded areas you may have not have enough bulk of vegetation to warrant cutting it every year, but try to ensure a mat of dead vegetation does not build up within a wild flower area over a few years.
 If it does you need to cut it lower and remove the cuttings.

 Most of the wild flower species in this mix are perennial and do not rely on their seed to survive, but continue year after year from their vegetative growth and so cutting any of these when still in flower will not damage the plant or the future of your wild flower area.
 So cutting paths through them is fine.